mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 <!-- Should I make this above bit into a story - learners getting stuck - an evolution -->

 To help resolve this tension we can look at the concept of open world games for inspiration.
 Open world games provide the player with a series of choices but also to have restrictions to the wide extent of the world/choices.
 The feeling is of freedom, but there is an acceptance of bounds for example player accept that they don't have choice over their starting point.

+### Missions (using Game Patterns and secret side-missions)

+Many open world games have a concept of a main mission and then optional side missions.
+The guiding challenge or main mission of this design was to create a playable game around a theme (environmental in my case) for a real or imagined audience.

 #### Design Patterns as Missions